denten-books/plain-text/main.md

 influential *Gramaphone, Film, Typewriter*.
 Text so weaponized "ends in cryptograms that defy interpretation and only permit interception [@kittler1999, 263]."
 The historical connection between weapon and calculator cannot be denied.
-But to the history of computing as a device used to calculate missile trajectories and to decode secret messages, I would like to begin drawing from the lineage of reading and writing devices that are equally constitute textual computational) roots that cannot be excised from the soul of modern computing.
+But, to the history of computers as devices used for the decoding of secret messages and the calculation of missile trajectories, I would like add a lineage of allographic reading and writing devices that help decouple thought from its rigid material contexts, bringing forth new affordances, cognitive regimes, and hitherto unavailable political structures.

 [^ln11-barthes]: "The work is a fragment of substance," he writes.
 The work is "moderately symbolic" where text is "radically symbolic."
 The work "occupies